devcontainers/spec/proposals/devcontainer-features.md

 (*) OCI registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).

-(**) The provided path is always relative to the `.devcontainer/` folder, and is outlined further in the [Locally Referenced Addendum](/proposals/devcontainer-features-distribution.md#Addendum:-Locally-Referenced).
+(**) The provided path is always relative to the folder containing the .devcontainer.json.
+More requirements are outlined further in the [Locally Referenced Addendum](/proposals/devcontainer-features-distribution.md#locally-referenced-features).

 ## Versioning